streleck/Vizion-Guide/beats-manual.md

 ## Configure your beat to connect to Vizion ELK

 Your beat is configured with a YAML file, located at `/etc/<beatname>/<beatname>.yml` and comes set with sensible defaults.
 The main thing to configure is the connection to your Vizion ELK app and to Kibana (to install dashboards).
-To do this, you will need to separate your Vizion Elk url into components to get your username, password, and app id.
+To do this, you will need to separate your Vizion Elk url into components to get your username, password, and appId.

 ![graph on parsing vizion ELK URL](./assets/images/app-credentials-split.png)

+Enter these credentials in the sections for Kibana, and Outputs - Elasticsearch
 ````
 #============================== Kibana =====================================